 Hurley High School

-- Hurley High School's student population of 295 students has stayed relatively flat over five school years.
+Hurley High School's student population of 301 students has grown by 15% over five school years.

 |Grades Offered||Grades 6-12|

 |Total Students||301 students|

 Hurley High School is ranked within the top 50% of all 2,029 schools in Wisconsin (based off of combined math and reading proficiency testing data) for the 2017-18 school year.